williechen8399-droid/Cybersecurity-Portfolio/GoogleCert/Foundations of Cybersecurity/Module4/README.md

 ## Completed: Sept 17, 2025

 ### Objective
-- I've Learned about how common cybersecurity tools are used by professionals to detect and reduce risk.
+- This module introduced me to the core tools that cybersecurity analysts use on a daily basis.
-- Understood how programming languages like SQL and Python can greatly support security tasks.
+I learned how SIEM systems, network analyzers, and programming languages such as SQL and Python can be applied in real-world security work, in order to detect threats and protect systems.

-### Key Points Learned
+### Key Points learned
-- SIEM tools (Security Information and Event Management) can help track and analyze security events.
-- The network protocol analyzer can capture and study traffic for suspicious activity.
-- SQL is very useful for querying databases to detect anomalies.
+- SIEM Tools: Platforms that collect logs across different systems to alert you when something looks suspicious.

+- Network Analyzers: Network analyzers are programs that capture and study network traffic.
+They can can reveal strange patterns or suspicious behavior that manual monitoring might be missing.

-- Python is powerful when it comes to automating security tasks and writing scripts.
+- SQL: A language that is built for working with databases.
+In cybersecurity, it's helpful when it comes to searching through data to find signs of problems and attacks.

-- Drafting a cybersecurity portfolio can show my growth and practical skills over time.
+- Python: A popular programming language that is widely used for its flexibility.
+Security professionals often use it to automate repetitive work, test systems, and build easy, quick scripts.

+- Cybersecurity Portfolios: Cybersecurity Portfolios is a collection of one's work and progress.
+Building one shows growth over time, and gives others an opportunity to see your skills and knowledge.

 ### Skills Gained
-- Ability to identify important cybersecurity tools and their uses.
-- Applying knowledge of Linux, SQL, and Python to security work.
-- Building a great professional portfolio to present to employers.
-- Understanding how to use technical tools to protect business operations.
+-  After the course, I have confidence using basic security tools to detect and analyze threats.
+-  During the course, I've gained enough experience with analyzing network traffic and spotting unusual behavior.
+- Practiced using SQP queries to dig more deeply into the data fields and find issues and signals that might correspond to risks.
+- Learned how Python can dramatically increase the ease of one's work when making repetitive security work by automating tasks.
+- Greatly strengthened how my portfolio is structured by showing real progress and more adequate notes.

 ### Screenshot
 ![Foundations of Cybersecurity – Module 4](Screenshot/Foundation_of_Cybersecurity_Module_4.png)